-TARDINESS

-Students should be in class ready to learn when the tardy bell rings.
+TARDINESS Students should be in class ready to learn when the tardy bell rings.
 Students that are late because of a valid excuse must enter class excused by the office or a faculty member.
 Students will receive a warning for the first tardy.
-Students receive the following reminders for four or more tardies in a semester:
+Students receive the following in each semester:

-- Tardies 7-8 After-school detention / Parent notification - Tardies 9-11 In-school suspension / Parent notification - 12+ tardies Parental conference
+- Tardies 7-8 30- minute detention / Parent notification - Tardies 9-11 1 -hour detention / Parent notification - 12+ tardies ISS / Parent notification